The Black Scholes model was developed by Fischer Black and Myron Scholes in 1973.

 - unlimited as well as fractional purchases and sales.

-As a consequence of this model, they derived the Black Scholes equation which models the price of an option over time.
-The Black Scholes formula for determining the price of a European call or put option is obtained by solving the Black Scholes equation by applying certain terminal and boundary conditions to it.
+As a consequence of this model, they derived the Black Scholes equation for the price of an option over time.
+The formula for determining the price of a European call or put option is a solution of the equation after an application of certain terminal and boundary conditions.
 The value of the options based on the formula are functions of time to maturity, price of underlying asset, exercise or strike price, risk free interest rate and constant volatility.